Three original Rife Machines have been found. Find out how they really worked by reading:

 Because no actual scientific tests have been done with ray tubes demonstrating that they are exempt from the inverse-square law then we are left with only one conclusion, this law does apply to ray tubes.
 Because of this we will use this inverse-square law of power loss for a ray tube.
 Therefore, with a 50 watt power output at one foot away from the ray tube you would only have 12.5 watts.
 At two feet you only have 3.125 watts and at 3 feet you only have about .78 of a watt.
 The laws of physics are important to understand because Dr. Rife and the doctors that used his equipment put the ray tube within a few inches to a few feet of the patient’s body.
 One of Dr. Rife's 1950's business partners, John Marsh, wrote a paper in which he stated that the Ray tube should be used from 12 to 24 inches from the body:

+In another paper written in 1959 entitled "Electron Therapy" this same distance is mention twice.
 Dr. Couche said that he would sometimes touch the body of the patient in the area that needed to be treated.
 When we discussed this with Dr. Robert P. Stafford M.D., he said that when he treated cancer patients he would put the ray tube within a few inches of the body and treat a 6 inch square area.
 He would move the ray tube up and down and back and forth so that the whole 6 inch area was treated.
 He said that he did this because of the way the phanotron (ray tube nickname) ray tube worked.
 The design of a phanotron ray tube makes it partially directional and concentrates its energy or power into a smaller area.
-Due to the "Inverse-square law" power loss it is easy to understand why Dr. Stafford, Dr. Couche, Dr. Rife and the other doctors used the ray tube right next to the body.
-Many people have used these RF (Radio Frequency) ray tube instruments and have notice that within several feet they will get a strong reaction but beyond this it drops of very quickly.
+Due to the "Inverse-Square Law" power loss it is easy to understand why Dr. Stafford, Dr. Couche, Dr. Rife and the other doctors used the ray tube right next to the body.
+Many people have used these RF (Radio Frequency) ray tube instruments and have noticed that within several feet they will get a strong reaction but beyond this it drops of very quickly.
 It is apparent that there was a good reason why the ray tube was used close to the patients body.

 We built both the Aubrey Scoon Beam Ray replica ray tube instrument and the 1953 AZ-58 Beam Ray replica ray tube Rife Machine.
 The 1953 AZ-58 (Rife instrument made by Life Labs) was built from schematics that are on Stan Truman’s site, http://www.rife.org, under AZ-58 research information.
 This AZ-58 instrument is nearly the same as the original Rife Ray #5 or Beam Ray Clinical instrument and schematics can be found on this page.

 Both Aubrey Scoon’s instrument and the original Beam Ray instrument use sine wave audio frequencies and the 1953 AZ-58 uses square wave audio frequencies.
 We tested the AZ-58 and Aubrey Scoon’s replica for penetration and found that at about 32 inches from the body full penetration of the carrier frequency emitted from the ray tube was lost with our frequency detection device.
 This test was done in this manner.
 A B&K frequency counter was used and the antenna was put in a fold of body tissue on the front of the body.
 The ray tube was put behind the person and move backwards until the carrier frequency could no longer be read through the person’s body.
-John Crane listed the AZ-58 as outputting 14 watts out of the ray tube but we tested it and found it outputs at least 30 to 40 watts.
-The 1950's Aubrey Scoon instrument puts out about 30 to 40 watts also.
+John Crane listed the AZ-58 as outputting only 14 watts out of the ray tube but this was not correct.
+We tested it and found it outputs about 50 watts.
+The 1950's Aubrey Scoon instrument puts out about 50 watts also.

 Rife: “The ray tube is a partially directional antenna.”

 One interesting fact worth noting is the ray tubes that do not use the internal electrodes, like the Phanotron ray tube, have a higher field strength reading which indicates a greater output.
 These ray tubes use copper collars or wire wrapping around the ray tube.
-These ray tubes also last longer because the gas inside the ray tube does not get contaminated.
+Ray tubes which use this method also last longer because the gas inside the ray tube does not get contaminated.
 The contamination comes from the internal metal electrodes.
 Over time the metal from the internal electrodes comes off and slowly contaminates the gas.
 It will also deposit on the inside of the glass making the ray tube go dark.

-In the photo, shown below, you can see how the ray tube has darkened.
+In the next two photos, shown below, you can see how the ray tubes have darkened.
 The main reason Dr. Rife used the helium gas was due to the fact that it took longer for this darkening to take place.
 But no matter what gas was used the ray tubes would eventually darken.
-Today in the ray tubes that do not have the internal electrodes we can use any of the noble gases (Helium, Argon, Neon, etc.) that Dr. Rife used without worrying about any contamination.
+Today with the ray tubes that do not have the internal electrodes we can use any of the noble gases (Helium, Argon, Neon, etc.) that Dr. Rife used without worrying about any contamination.
 These ray tubes can last for more than 10 to 15 years without ever needing to be re-gassed.

 The next photo, shown below, is a picture of Dr. James B. Couche's Rife Ray #5 or Beam Ray Clinical instrument which he purchase from the original 1938-39 Beam Ray Corporation.
 The ray tube is Dr. Rife's original double-bubble ray tube which he used for over 30 years in his laboratory.
 You can see how the ray tube has darkened.
 This was a common problem which required the ray tubes to be cleaned and re-gassed on a regular basis.
 A better view of this double-bubble ray tube is the first photo shown at the top of this page.